isaacjstriker/notris-online/README.md

 ![](https://github.com/isaacjstriker/notris-online/blob/main/notris-test.gif)

-A labor of love.
-Notris is a real-time multiplayer Tetris game built with Go and WebSockets.
-Key skills demonstrated include user authentication, room-based matchmaking, and live gameplay synchronization.

-View it now at https://notris-online.onrender.com/
+A multiplayer Tetris game with multiplayer, leaderboards, and all plays in the browser.
+Built with JS and Go utilizing WebSockets and concurrency.

+## Quick Start

+All you need is an internet connection!
+Play online now at: https://notris-online.onrender.com/

 **Key Features:**
 - **Real-time Multiplayer**: Play Tetris against opponents with live game state synchronization
 - **Room System**: Create private or public rooms with customizable starting levels
-- **User Management**: Secure registration and authentication with JWT tokens

-## Capstone Project

-I created this as my capstone project for Boot.dev, in which computer science and programming fundamentals are taught through the backend slant.
-I also really wanted to play Tetris online with my friends.
+- **User Management**: Login to store your high scores across all your devices

+## Ok... but why?
+Tetris is everywhere!

+Fair point, but I wanted to play it anytime, anywhere, from the browser.
+Also, the official Tetris browser game is RIDDLED with ads, and doesn't have multiplayer.
+And I wanted to test the experience I've gained through my CS course.

 ## Cloning